 LORENA — Lorena wide receiver Coree Cleveland made a quick turn and streaked toward the end zone, sending a roar through the home stands on Friday night at Leopard Stadium.

-Cleveland’s 53-yard touchdown reception from Lorena quarterback Bradley Lima snatched a victory from the jaws of a heartbreaking loss as the Leopards prevailed, 20-14, over Connally.
+Cleveland’s 53-yard touchdown reception from Lorena quarterback Bradley Lina snatched a victory from the jaws of a heartbreaking loss as the Leopards prevailed, 20-14, over Connally.

 Lorena (3-6, 2-2 in District 9-4A Division 2) had the ball and a 13-7 lead with less than 90 seconds left in the fourth quarter.
 But a punt snap got away from the Leopards special team unit and Connally defensive end Javion Dawkins scooped it and returned the fumble 40 yards for a Cadet touchdown.